amitjoy/aspecio/README.md

 In Aspecio, we can only weave OSGi services that opt-in to one or several aspects.
 This is because services have a well-defined contract and make it the perfect entry point for aspects.

-Services must declare the OSGi service `String` or `String[]` property `"service.aspect.weave"` (for required aspects) or `"service.aspect.weave.optional"` (for optional aspects), with the aspect names as value, to be candidate for weaving.
+Services must declare the OSGi service `String` or `String[]` property `"service.aspect.weave.required"` (for required aspects) or `"service.aspect.weave.optional"` (for optional aspects), with the aspect names as value, to be candidate for weaving.

 ### A simple example